 Calories from alcohol are 'empty calories', they have no nutritional value.
 Most alcoholic drinks contain traces of vitamins and minerals, but not usually in amounts that make any significant contribution to our diet.

-How many calories are in an alcoholic drink?
+Find out how many calories are in wine

 With a pint of lager containing the same amount of calories as a slice of pizza, the calories in alcohol soon add up…